Temporary staffing and contractual staffing – the how when and why

 Years of experience and knowledge in the industry.

-Another benefit of using a staffing agency is that you get to know what are the industry norms regarding candidates’ skillset pool, appropriate salary ranges.
+Another benefit of using a staffing agency is that you get to know what are the industry norms regarding candidates’ skillset pool, and appropriate salary ranges.

 The candidate is an employee of the agency working under the direction of the employer so companies won’t have to take on the liability of employing the said worker on itself.